Did we really consent to this? Terms and conditions & young people’s data

 This raises questions about the relationship between T&Cs and meaningful, informed consent.
 When most young people state they do not frequently read T&Cs, does this actually enable meaningful informed consent?
 When less than a third of young users say they understand T&Cs, have young people meaningfully consented to the ways their data is currently collected and used by digital platforms?

 So what needs to happen?
 Terms & Conditions need to be presented in ways that enable children and young people to offer meaningful, informed consent about the collection and use of their data.
-Reset Australia is calling for a data code for children and young people under 18-years-old, so that their data is only collected and processed in ways that are in their best interests.
+Reset Tech Australia is calling for a data code for children and young people under 18-years-old, so that their data is only collected and processed in ways that are in their best interests.
 Deceptive data collection gathered under unclear T&Cs is not in children’s best interests.

 A strong code that protects children’s data would create requirements for service providers to ensure data isn’t used without clear consent, so T&Cs would have to be easy to read and understand.
 A similar data code has already been passed in the UK, and is on its way in Ireland.